ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ### Using *Messages Router*

 [*Publishers and subscribers*]({{< ref "/docs/pub-sub" >}}) are rather low-level parts of Watermill.
-In production use we want usually use something which is higher level and provides some features like [correlation, metrics, poison queue, retrying, throttling etc]({{< ref "/docs/messages-router#middleware" >}}).
+In production use, we want usually use something which is higher level and provides some features like [correlation, metrics, poison queue, retrying, throttling etc]({{< ref "/docs/messages-router#middleware" >}}).

 We also don't want to manually send Ack when processing was successful.
-Sometimes, we also want send a message after processing another.
+Sometimes, we also want to send a message after processing another.

 To handle these requirements we created component named [*Router*]({{< ref "/docs/messages-router" >}}).

-Flow of our application looks like this:
+The flow of our application looks like this:

-1. We are producing message to topic `example.topic_1` every second.
+1. We are producing a message to the topic `example.topic_1` every second.
 2. `struct_handler` handler is listening to `example.topic_1`.
-When message is received, UUID is printed and a new message is produced to to `example.topic_2`.
+When a message is received, UUID is printed and a new message is produced to `example.topic_2`.
 3. `print_events_topic_1` handler is listening to `example.topic_1` and printing message UUID, payload and metadata.
-Correlation ID should be the same like in message in `example.topic_1`.
+Correlation ID should be the same as in message in `example.topic_1`.
 4. `print_events_topic_2` handler is listening to `example.topic_2` and printing message UUID, payload and metadata.
-Correlation ID should be the same like in message in `example.topic_2`.
+Correlation ID should be the same as in message in `example.topic_2`.

 #### Router configuration

-For the beginning we should start with configuration of the router.
+For the beginning, we should start with the configuration of the router.
 We will configure which plugins and middlewares we want to use.

 We also will set up handlers which this router will support.
 Every handler will independently handle the messages.